 Getting the Longlist right matters.
 It is the feature most people will reach for first, and an empty result screen is a bad first impression for a tool built around finding you the right job.

-Windows support, PyInstaller packaging, and the Gumroad listing are all on the roadmap but not done.
-I made a deliberate call to keep building features rather than packaging for distribution while the product was still evolving.
+Windows support, PyInstaller packaging, and the Gumroad listing are all on the roadmap, but not done.
+I decided to keep building features rather than packaging for distribution while the product is still in the very early evolutionary phases.
 The product I'd have shipped right away was nowhere near as robust as what I have now.
-The fact that it took me just a few weeks to get the product to the point it is at now speaks not only to the power of the tools both to brainstorm and build, but to the power of imagination and determination.
-I haven't had this much fun in years.
+The fact that it took me just a few weeks to get the product to where it is now speaks not only to the power of the AI collaboration, both to brainstorm and build, but to the power of imagination and determination when technology finally catches up to how your mind works.
+I haven't had this much fun in years!

 Vague prompts produce vague output.
-Specificity is the skill, not vocabulary or technical knowledge.
+Specificity is crucial, whether you directly author the prompts yourself or in thought partnership with Claude.
 You can't be precise about something you haven't thought through clearly.
+Talking out the goal and your perceived concerns about how to get there will help you figure out how to compose your prompts.

 Almost every bug happened at the boundary between two features.
-Keeping a mental model of how the whole thing fit together turned out to matter as much as writing good individual prompts.
+Keeping a mental model of how the whole thing fits together matters as much as writing good individual prompts.

 A thing that exists and is wrong is more useful than a perfect spec for something that doesn't.
 I iterated fastest on the features I could actually look at, react to honestly, and fix specifically.